 Log Sources - 2

-Here you can find the exact number (count) of TTP, which can be detected with the log source mentioned after it.
+Here you can find the exact number (count) of TTPs, which can be detected with the log source mentioned after it.
 We see Command Execution Log will help in detecting 275 techniques, Process Creation Log will help in detecting 237 techniques and so on.
 This gives us a clear picture of what log needs to be prioritized when it comes to enabling.

 Will we be turning on all of the logs that are included in DeTTeCT?